-We recommend Trading 212 if you are looking for commission-free Stocks and ETFs trading and/or want to get a Robo-Advisor feature (“AutoInvest & Pies”).
+We recommend Trading 212 if you are looking for commission-free Stocks and ETFs trading and/or want to get an automated investing feature called: “AutoInvest & Pies.”

-Trading 212 is an online broker with two distinct services within the same web, mobile app, and browser extension platforms: Trading 212 Invest and Trading 212 CFD.
-Both allow you to invest in different asset classes but with different exposure sets (non-leveraged vs leveraged).
+Trading 212 is an online broker with two distinct services within the same web and mobile app platforms: Trading 212 Invest and Trading 212 CFD.
+Both allow you to invest in different asset classes with different exposure sets (non-leveraged vs leveraged; real assets vs CFDs).

 That’s Trading 212 in a nutshell.
 Keep reading if you want to find out what our research team has to say after carefully analyzing Trading 212.
 Here’s what we’ll cover:

 1. Trading 212 Overview

 Founded in 2004, Trading 212 is a fintech company with a clear goal: democratize investment activity.
 It has become increasingly popular among retail and professional investors for its simple and easy-to-use trading platforms.

 In only one account, you will be given access to two services: one with non-leveraged positions (Trading 212 Invest) and another one with leveraged positions (Trading 212 CFD).